gpstar81/GPStar-proton-pack/ARDUINO_FLASHING.md

 ### Important information for older DIY GPStar Proton Pack builds

 If you are compiling the code to upload to an Arduino Mega with the original GPStar home built instructions.
-You want to use disabled GPSTAR&#95;PROTON&#95;PACK&#95;PCB which can be found at the very bottom of the `configuration.h` of the Proton Pack.
+You want to use disabled GPSTAR&#95;PROTON&#95;PACK&#95;PCB which can be found at the very bottom of the `Configuration.h` of the Proton Pack.

 Example: `//#define GPSTAR_PROTON_PACK_PCB`